flowmodor/flowmodor/src/pages/blog/flowtime-technique-the-best-pomodoro-alternative-for-time-management.md

 Unlike the Pomodoro Technique, Flowmodoro counts up instead of counting down.
 It allows you to focus until you naturally feel the need for a break.
 Then, when you decide to rest, you simply stop the timer, divide the focus time by 5, and set a countdown timer for your break.

-This method respects your flow state and adapts to the variable nature of coding tasks.
+This method respects your flow state and adapts to different task lengths.

 ## How to implement Flowmodoro